google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/turn-on-strict-transport-security-and-secure-cookies.markdown

 ---
 layout: shared/narrow
 title: "Turn on Strict Transport Security and secure cookies"
-description: "Lock in your HTTPS settings with HSTS"
+description: "Strict Transport Security (STS) tells user agents they should always connect to your site via HTTPS.
+Coupling STS with secure cookies helps prevent accidental exposure of authentication and other site information."
 authors:
   - chrispalmer
   - mattgaunt